infovista-opensource/vistamart-datasource/README.md

 - Annotations

 ### Requirements

-The following software must be installed in order to use this data source
+The following software must be installed in order to use this data source:
 - Ativa Net 26.1+

 ### Plugin compatibility